 The trial wave functions are written as a pair product of Jastrow functions for both atom-atom and atom-ion correlations, featuring appropriate short and long-range asymptotic behavior [see Eq.~(4) of the main text].

 The short-range part of both the atom-atom and atom-ion Jastrow function is taken from the lowest energy solution of the two-body scattering problem

 where $V_{\mathrm{ai}}^r(r)$ is the corresponding interaction potential of Eq.~(3) of the main text and $m_{\mathrm{r}}$ is the reduced mass.
-For the atom atom wave function we choose scattering states with energy $E=0$, whereas for the atom ion wave function we use the exact two-body bound state with energy $E_{\mathrm{b}}$ when a bound state is present.\\
+For the atom-atom wave function we choose scattering states with energy $E=0$, whereas for the atom-ion wave function we use the exact two-body bound state with energy $E_{\mathrm{b}}$ when a bound state is present.\\

 The long-range (large distance) part of the Jastrow term is taken from hydrodynamic theory.
-As it was shown by Reatto and Chester in Ref.~\cite{ReattoPR1967}, if phonons are the lowest-energy excitations in the system, the long-range behavior of the many-body wave function can be factorized as a pair-product of Jastrow functions.
+As shown by Reatto and Chester in Ref.~\cite{ReattoPR1967}, if phonons are the lowest-energy excitations in the system, the long-range behavior of the many-body wave function can be factorized as a pair-product of Jastrow functions.